 COVID-19 brought unprecedented situations and challenges to fieldwork education.
 The environment is fluid and changes are constantly being implemented.
 FIU does not require the COVID-19 vaccine.
-However, most clinical sites are requiring it.
+However, some clinical sites are requiring it.
 Students assigned to a clinical site must comply with the site's requirements.
 The AFWC will make every attempt to place students in clinical sites.
-However, due to the nature of the pandemic, a fieldwork placement as scheduled, cannot be guaranteed.
-Students will be required to complete the Voluntary Return to Fieldwork Form before starting their fieldwork placement.
-Refer to Appendix XIV